agb32/durham/docs/datafed/questionnaire.md

 We have developed a questionnaire which will be presented to projects with major data transfer requirements.

-This is available upon request if you would like to take part.
+This is [available to download](networkplus_datafed_questionnaire.odt) if you would like to take part - please send the completed survey to us.